 Other indicators of Jewish commitment produce the same results.
 The more the parents feel the importance of being a Jew, the more likely the children are to be counted in the ranks of those studying Judaism at present, or are expected to be when they reach school age.
-Of those who enroll their children, 78 percent think it is "very important," 20 percent "somewhat important", and three percent "not very important."
+Of those who enroll their children, 78 percent think it is "very important," 20 percent "somewhat important," and three percent "not very important."
 None of those who feel it is not important have registered a child.
-Conversely, as indicated in Table 35, 87 percent of those parents who do not and will not enroll a child feel that being Jewish is "not important," compared to less than a quarter, 24 percent, of those who think it "very important."
+Conversely, as indicated in Table 34, 87 percent of those parents who do not and will not enroll a child feel that being Jewish is "not important," compared to less than a quarter--24 percent--of those who think it "very important."

-(Percent)
+Percent) 1

-en (3. pro del v. pro es Attended in Past Year Expect to Enroll, Yet Did Not Attend Did Not and Will Not Attend Do Not Know
+Attended in Past Year Expect to Enroll, Yet Did Not Attend Did Not and Will Not Attend Do Not Know

-Not Important A. C. Marcine, A. strong - Ab- and 87 13
+Not Important - 87 13

 Not Very Important 2 6 82 10

 Somewhat Important 6 29 48 17

-Very Important 23 43 24
+Very Important 23 43 24 11

-Column Total 11 .
-28 48 - 13
+Column Total 11 28 48 13

 The relationship between synagogue attendance by adults of a household and a child's enrollment in Jewish education is strong.
-Only 13 percent of parents who never attend services have children enrolled or expect to send them later (Table 36).
+Only 13 percent of parents who never attend services have children enrolled or expect to send them later (Table 35).
 For those who participate from one to three times a year, the proportion rises to 31 percent (three percent enrolled and 28 expected to be), while among families who partake more than three times a year, the actual and expected enrollment jumps to 54 percent (23 percent enrolled).

-(Percent)

-Not at All Less Than Three Times More Than Three Times Row Total
+1 Not at All Less Than Three Times More Than Three Times Row Total

 Attended in Past Year 2 3 23 13

 Expect to Enroll, Yet Did Not Attend 11 28 31 26

-Did Not and Will Not Attend 73 50 30 45
+Did Not and Will Not Attend 73 50 45

 Do Not Know 13 20 16 16

 Column Total 29 15 56 100

 The survey inquired of those parents whose children under 18 are not currently enrolled or are not expected to be enrolled in the future: "What is the major reason you do not expect to enroll [name of child] in a program of formal Jewish education?"
-Responses were grouped into 11 categories (Table 37).
-One-tenth, 11 percent, reported a child now in non-Jewish religious education, while slightly fewer, eight, said they are planning to enroll their offspring in the future in non-Jewish schools.
+Responses were grouped into 11 categories (Table 36).
+One-tenth--11 percent--reported a child now in non-Jewish religious education, while slightly fewer--eight percent--said they are planning to enroll their offspring in the future in non-Jewish schools.
 Another nine percent did not qualify as candidates because they were too young, too old, or had sufficient education.
 Over a fifth, 22 percent, of the respondent parents said they were not interested, while another 12 percent thought their child was not interested.
 Only four percent reported that Jewish education was too expensive for them.